aftershavetf2/TF2Monitor/README.md

 # TF2Monitor

+**NOTE!
+This project is a work in progress and something I do on a hobby basis when I have spare time and energy.**

+**NOTE!
+Not ready to receive code contributions yet.**

 An application companion to be run along with you playing Team Fortress 2.

 With this app you can: